If you love hi-fi gear, you won’t love what you’re about to see.

 - Lie about someone or something – I have not

-- Know that the statements are a lie – I do not, I believe my statements are 100% truthful
+- Know that the statements are a lie – My statements are 100% truthful

-- Clearly identify the claimant – I have not
+- Identify the claimant – I have not

 Spin

-My site, about classic hi-fi gear, has received 1.7 million views and contains over 500,000 words, 15,000 of which are in the Hall of Shame.
-That’s a lot of hard work, much of it to help others, and roughly 97% of it is regular positive content vs just 3% HoS.
-Even a cursory glance reveals a showcase of the best hi-fi equipment and technical work from one of the most widely respected voices in this community.
+My site, about classic hi-fi gear, has received more than 2 million views and contains over 500,000 words, 15,000 of which are in the Hall of Shame.
+That’s roughly 97% regular positive content vs 3% HoS.
+Even a cursory glance reveals a showcase of the best hi-fi equipment and technical work from one of the most respected voices in this community, but that doesn’t suit his narrative.

-This hypocritical manufacturer who portrayed himself as a beacon of kindness and positivity called me: “a vindictive prick”, “a sick puppy” and “delusional” with a “god complex”.
-Paradoxically, he claimed that I think I “am above everyone else”, which I don’t for a moment, but that he “wouldn’t stoop to my level”, and that I “hide behind my website”, yet contacted me directly through it.
+This manufacturer who portrayed himself as a beacon of kindness and positivity called me: “a vindictive prick”, “a sick puppy” and “delusional” with a “god complex”.
+Paradoxically, he claimed that I think I “am above everyone else”, but that he “wouldn’t stoop to my level”.

 Lessons

-I’d love to be able to tell you that this business owner learned something, but he was unwilling to discuss my concerns or concede that anything might be his fault.
-Dismissing serious concerns about build quality and safety, and seeing no problem with his product, only with me showing it to you, he only blamed me and unnamed others for his problems and gloated about how his hi-fi gear is better.
+I’d love to be able to tell you that this business owner learned something, but he was unwilling to concede that anything might be his fault.
+Dismissing serious concerns about build quality and customer safety, he blamed me for his problems rather than accept responsibility.
+Instead, he spent valuable communication time gloating about how he thinks his hi-fi gear is better than mine, as you do:

 Business Owner, case #16

-Sadly, this sums up case #16.
-The equipment is one thing but the person behind it is the bigger problem.
-Perhaps time will afford him a more helpful perspective, but I doubt it.
+This sums up case #16 – the equipment is bad but the person and ego behind it is the real problem.
+Perhaps time will afford him a more helpful perspective, but I deeply doubt it.

-It will perhaps come as no surprise to learn that, despite telling me never to contact him again after I called this manufacturer’s bluff, he contacted me again, on 25 July 2023, claiming that I have caused his business to fail and that he is suing me for $200,000 AUD.
+It will perhaps come as no surprise to learn that, despite telling me never to contact him again, this dude contacted me again, on 25 July 2023!
+He claims that I caused his business to fail, has no orders on his books because of me and is suing me (again) for AUD $200,000.
+How this has anything to do with me, I don’t know.

-The REAL story, conveniently ignored by those attempting to divert attention from the ACTUAL PROBLEM, is that this expensive and poorly made equipment is being sold to potentially vulnerable customers who often lack a useful understanding of what they are buying.
-I have a fundamental problem with that and I guarantee that no amount of threats, gaslighting, blame-shifting or attempts to cast me as the villain will change that.
-Not sorry.
+The truth, conveniently ignored by those attempting to divert attention from it, is that this expensive and poorly made equipment is typically sold to gullible customers who lack a useful understanding of what they are buying.
+I have a problem with that and I promise that no amount of threats, gaslighting, blame-shifting or attempts to cast me as the villain will change that.

 Case 15 – Yamaha CR-600 Receiver ‘Precision’ Repair

 This case comes from my good friend Jason @ The Speaker Doctor.
-His images, my commentary, plus I can never print what Jason says anyway!
+His images, my commentary.
+I can’t print what Jason says, it’s far more offensive than anything I would say!

 Time for another story and this one annoys me.
 I met the guy who did this or runs the business where it happened.
 We talked specifically about bad businesses doing terrible work and he seemed very much against it, as I am.